XilinJia/XilinJia.github.io/music/bollywood.md

 An incomplete list

-Links below to the music may or may not be the best performance or the complete recording of the music.

 [Chal Chaiya Chaiya](https://youtu.be/APo73rlxWaE)
 And all from movie Dil se, 1998

 [Kaise Mujhe](https://youtu.be/uC1iJcYOyeY)
-From movie Ghajini, 2008
+And many from movie Ghajini, 2008

 [Chand Sifarish](https://youtu.be/zWEOx7TSM6I)
 And all from movie Fanaa, 2006